Ron Plain and Scott Brown

 University of Missouri

-It also has been another fabulous week for hog prices.
-The national average negotiated carcass price for direct delivered hogs on the morning report today was $102.88/cwt, up $4.85 from last Friday, up $20.34 from three weeks ago, and up $28.65 from a year ago.
-The eastern corn belt reported a morning average of $103.08/cwt.
-Neither Iowa-Minnesota nor the western corn belt had a price quote this morning.
-Peoria had a top live price today of $68/cwt.
-Zumbrota, MN topped at $74/cwt.
-The top price Friday for interior Missouri live hogs was $72.75, up $6.00 from the previous Friday.
+Hog prices backed down from last week's record level.
+The national average negotiated carcass price for direct delivered hogs on the morning report today was $127.20/cwt which is down $1.74 from last week, but up $32.98 from a year ago.
+The western corn belt averaged $127.09 this morning.
+Iowa-Minnesota averaged $126.97/cwt.
+There was no morning price quote today for the eastern corn belt.
+Peoria had a top live price today of $90/cwt.
+The top price for interior Missouri live hogs was $91.25/cwt which was the same as the previous Friday.

 [ AgEBB ] -